 This is where Parvaid comes into place.
 When people were unable to afford veterinary care, they opted to give Parvaid a try, hoping for a miracle.
-With an 85% success rate, when Parvaid was supplied early enough, the miracle may be closer to reality.
+With an 85% success rate, when Parvaid id supplied early enough, the miracle may be closer to reality.

-Parvaid has many success stories from its website, and with a bottle costing less than $50, it certainly will not hurt to give it a try, if the prohibitive costs of veterinary care are not a choice.
+Parvaid has many success stories from its website, and with a bottle costing less than $50, it certainly will not hurt to give it a try if the prohibitive costs of veterinary care are not a choice.

 Parvaid may be found in some pet stores that supply Amber Technology products.
 It is best to call in advance, prior to heading out the door.
 The product may not be easy to find.
 Parvaid may also be shipped via mail order.
-But when time is the essence this may not be a good option.
+But when time is the essence, this may not be a good option.

 Parvaid may also be used as a preventative for dogs that were just exposed to other dogs sick with Parvo.

 Parvo is truly a devastating disease.
 My friend's dog had to be put down because she could not afford the vet trip.
 While Parvaid in some cases cannot replace the fluids, electrolytes, and supportive treatments provided by your vet, it is certainly another option for those owners that are looking for an alternate treatment plan.